This site uses analytics cookies to monitor usage in order to improve and maintain online services.

 HOW TO REGISTER FOR THE EVENT

 As usual the Conference is open to nominated LDC representatives and members of the BDA General Dental Practice Committee.
 Once LDCs have agreed who will attend to represent them delegates must register in advance for the event.

 All conference places (including live-stream access) and dinner tickets should be booked online by Friday 8 April

 Individual email addresses and GDC numbers are required at point of registration for all attendees.

 How many people can my LDC send?

-If you are unsure how many people your LDC can register for the Conference, you can check the list of permitted Representatives for each LDC here.
+If you are unsure how many people your LDC can register for the Conference, you can check the list of permitted attendees for each LDC here.

-Plus, as highlighted earlier, in addition to the usual allocation of places we have some places reserved for Special LDC Observers – (this special ticket type must be booked via LDC Secretaries and is for those who are new to dental representation, first time conference goers and in the first decades of their career).
+Plus, as highlighted earlier. in addition to the usual allocation of places we have some places reserved for Special LDC Observers – (this special ticket type must be approved by LDC Secretaries and is for those who are first time conference goers).

-I look forward to seeing you in Brighton!
+I very much look forward to welcoming you all to Newport!